Kwakyoonshin/Kwakyoonshin.github.io/_posts/2021-12-29-[review] Structural Deep Network Embedding.md

 DEFINITION 4.
-(Network Embedding) Given a graph denoted as G = (V, E), network embedding aims to learn a mapping function f : vi 7−→ yi ∈ R d , where d  |V |.
-The objective of the function is to make the similarity between yi and yj explicitly preserve the first-order and second-order proximity of vi and vj .
+(Network Embedding) Given a graph denoted as G = (V, E), network embedding aims to learn a mapping function f : vi 7 → yi ∈ R d , where d  |V |.
+The objective of the function is to make the similarity between yi and yj explicitly preserve the first-order and second-order proximity of vi and vj .